Skip to main content

 angle:

 The angle of the coordinate.
-An angle of 0deg is to the right, a degree of 90deg is upward.
+An value of 0deg is to the right, a degree of 90deg is upward.

 radius: